pretix/pretix/doc/api/resources/events.rst

    Get current values of event settings.

-   Permission required: "Can change event settings"
+   Permission required: "Can change event settings" (Exception: with device auth, *some* settings can always be *read*.)

    **Example request**: